osch/lua-mtmsg/README.md

 The implementation is independent from the underlying threading library (e.g. [Lanes] or [lua-llthreads2]).

-This package is available via LuaRocks, see https://luarocks.org/modules/osch/mtmsg.
+This package is also available via LuaRocks, see https://luarocks.org/modules/osch/mtmsg.

 [Lua]:               https://www.lua.org
 [Lanes]:             https://luarocks.org/modules/benoitgermain/lanes